Streatham pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Streatham right now?

-On 25 June 2026, overall pollen levels in Streatham are low.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Streatham are low.
+Grass is the main contributor to airborne pollen, while artemisia remain at lower levels

 Will pollen levels change in Streatham tomorrow?

-On 26 June 2026, pollen conditions in Streatham will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Streatham will be similar to today, with grass at low levels, artemisia at low levels

 Is pollen expected to decrease in Streatham this week?